 Decisions affecting the day-to-day operations, customer relations and development of RITS have been delegated to the Bank's Payments Settlements Department.
-Payments Settlements Department is part of the Bank's Business Services Group, which is headed by an Assistant Governor who reports to the Governor and Deputy Governor.
-Clear internal procedures are in place to elevate day-to-day operational matters within Payments Settlements Department and other areas of the Bank, as appropriate.
+Payments Settlements Department is part of the Bank's Business Services Group, which is headed by the Assistant Governor (Business Services) who reports to the Governor and Deputy Governor.
+Clear internal procedures are in place to elevate day-to-day operational matters within Payments Settlements Departments Department and other areas of the Bank, as appropriate.